Bulbine Natalensis and Testosterone: Not Entirely Side-Effect Free

 At this point two rodent studies had showed massive improvements in both testosterone and LH levels, with accompanied improvements in testicular weight, mounting frequency, erection quality, and even ejaculation latency.
 No wonder the supplement industry was raving, but there was more to come.

 In rodents, dosages of 25, 50, and 100mg/kg have all resulted in elevated liver enzymes and histological changes to liver tissue, accompanied by similar adverse effects in the kidneys3.
-These effects indicate toxicity and could provide explanation as to why the highest dosage of 100mg/kg was seen to lower testosterone levels even though the 25 and 50mg/kg dosages raised test production.
+These effects indicate toxicity and could provide an explanation as to why the highest dosage of 100mg/kg was seen to lower testosterone levels even though the 25 and 50mg/kg dosages raised test production.

 Conclusion on Bulbine Natalensis